cgarciaarano/homelab/README.md

 - Vagrant 1.9.2
 - Packer 1.0.0

-## Vagrant box creation
+## Packer
 `packer/`

+First step is to build the development box.
 The creation of the box is inspired on this post, [Building a Vagrant Box from Start to Finish](https://blog.engineyard.com/2014/building-a-vagrant-box), but since it's a manual procedure, I'm using Packer so the box is defined as code, which the purpose of this project.

 Alpine is the distribution I selected in first place because it's minimal.
 Since we're going to use Docker to run any binary, the dependencies will be handled by containers instead of the OS.
 The Alpine installation is straightforward, just run `setup-alpine`, answer the questions and it's ready to go.
 To build it with Packer, it's needed to populate the `boot-command` with the answers to this script.
 There are some variables to change some settings in the virtual machine, as the keyboard layout, memory and number of cores.